-(iv) Some departments wait until the last three months of the financial year to start a SCM process and then it is normally too late to ensure timely spending.
+(iv) Some departments wait until the adjustment budget in February of the financial year to start a SCM process and then it is normally too late to ensure timely spending.

-(v) The cut-off date for procurement will be 12 May 2023 and no more tenders or formal quotes was done for the current financial year.
+(v) The cut-off date for procurement will be 10 May 2024 and no more tenders or formal quotes will be done for the financial year.
+Only emergency service delivery matters will be dealt with.
+Departments must ensure that vehicles and equipment are services before this due date.
+The last financial year we encountered problems to receive invoices in good time due to late procurement.